dalehamel/mctop-tool-example/docs/00800-mctop-final-tool.md

 `mctop` predecessor, the latency commands hitting each key could be measured and displayed in aggregate.

-This additional data could also be used to plug into bcc's histogram map type and print function, showing an informative `lg2` representation of the latency for commands hitting the key.
+This additional data could also be used to plug into `bcc`'s histogram map type and print function, showing an informative `lg2` representation of the latency for commands hitting the key.